edurant/edurant.github.io/advising/index.md

             follow curriculum 3.5. <a href="curriculum-3.5rev01.pdf">Flowchart</a>

 * Your preliminary plans for the next quarter's schedule
 * Your curriculum track (course list).
-Electronic copies are available at <a href="https://catalog.msoe.edu/">https://catalog.msoe.edu/</a>.
-Be sure to select the catalog year that you first enrolled at MSOE.
+Electronic copies are available at the links above.
+Or, go to <a href="https://catalog.msoe.edu/">https://catalog.msoe.edu/</a> and select the catalog year that you first enrolled at MSOE.
 * Any questions you may have

 ## Advisors